mysterious-coding/base_entranced/README.md

 Note that using -1 or "demp freezing immunity" will prevent demp from damaging NPC, knockbacking an NPC, or causing electrocution effect.

-Mapmakers can add some extra keys to `worldspawn` entity for additional control over their maps:
+Mapmakers can add some new extra keys to `worldspawn` entity for additional control over their maps:

-Mapmakers can set the `forceOnNpcs` key in `worldspawn` to 1-3, which forces the server to execute `/g_forceOnNpcs` to a desired number.
+Mapmakers can set the new `forceOnNpcs` key in `worldspawn` to 1-3, which forces the server to execute `/g_forceOnNpcs` to a desired number.
 If set, this cvar overrides `victimOfForce` for all NPCs on the map.
 If this key is not set, it will default to 0 (no force on NPCs - JK3 default).

-Mapmakers can set the `siegeRespawn` key in `worldspawn`, which forces the server to execute `/g_siegeRespawn` to a desired number.
+Mapmakers can set the new `siegeRespawn` key in `worldspawn`, which forces the server to execute `/g_siegeRespawn` to a desired number.
 If this key is not set, it will default to 20 (JK3 default).

-Mapmakers can set the `siegeTeamSwitch` key in `worldspawn`, which forces the server to execute `/g_siegeTeamSwitch` to a desired number.
+Mapmakers can set the new `siegeTeamSwitch` key in `worldspawn`, which forces the server to execute `/g_siegeTeamSwitch` to a desired number.
 If this key is not set, it will default to 1 (JK3 default).

-Mapmakers can add some extra flags to .scl siege class files for additional control over siege classes:
+Mapmakers can add some new extra flags to .scl siege class files for additional control over siege classes:
 * `ammoblaster <#>`
 * `ammopowercell <#>`
 * `ammometallicbolts <#>`